Logius-standaarden/fsc-core/draft-fsc-core-00.md

 FSC places specific requirements on the subject fields of a certificate. [@!RFC5280, section 4.2.1.6] which are listed below

 - SerialNumber: A unique identifier which serves as the Peers identity in the FSC Group.
-- CommonName: This should correspond to the Fully Qualified Domain Name (FQDN) of a Contract Manager, Inway or Outway.
+- CommonName: This should correspond to the Fully Qualified Domain Name (FQDN) of a Manager, Inway or Outway.
 For an Outway this FQDN does not have to resolve.
-- Subject Alternative Name [@!RFC5280, section 4.2.1.6]: This should contain to the Fully Qualified Domain Names (FQDN) of a Contract Manager, Inway or Outway.
+- Subject Alternative Name [@!RFC5280, section 4.2.1.6]: This should contain to the Fully Qualified Domain Names (FQDN) of a Manager, Inway or Outway.
 For an Outway this FQDN does not have to resolve.

 #### Public Key Fingerprints {#public_key_fingerprint}